myusernameforg/Tools/cheatsheet.Python3.7.md

 	* ...
 * functools库
 	* [partial](https://zhuanlan.zhihu.com/p/47124891)(*func*, \*args, \*\*keywords)
+		* Return a new partial object which when called will behave like func called with the positional arguments args and keyword arguments keywords.
+If more arguments are supplied to the call, they are appended to args.
+If additional keyword arguments are supplied, they extend and override keywords.
 * 编码问题：[UnicodeEncodeError 'ascii' codec can't encode characters in position 0-1](https://blog.csdn.net/AckClinkz/article/details/78538462)

 ### 弃用